 - Add kale and cook an additional 5 to 8 minutes or until red lentils are tender.
 If you want a thinner consistency, add remaining 1 cup of broth and heat through.

-- Portion into bowls and garnish with cilantro and chili (if using).
+- Serve and garnish, if desired, with cilantro and chili pepper.
 Delicious with a lemon or lime wedge squeezed over top.
 Enjoy!

 - I like to leave the chickpeas with a little bite.
 If you like them on the softer side, add a little more broth (½ cup or so) and cook a little longer until it’s how you like it before adding the red lentils.

 Nutrition estimate (if provided) is based on 1 Serving.

 Nutrition information (if provided) is provided as a courtesy and should be considered an estimate only.
 Ingredients can vary and Girl Heart Food makes no guarantees to the accuracy of this information.
 It should not be considered a substitute for a professional nutritionist’s advice.